walt-port/prod-e/docs/network-architecture.md

 ## Overview

 The prod-e infrastructure follows AWS best practices for secure, scalable, and highly available network architecture.
-This document details the network components, configuration, and design considerations.
+This document details the network components, configuration, and design considerations implemented in the project.

 ## VPC Configuration

-The Virtual Private Cloud (VPC) is configured with the following specifications:
+The Virtual Private Cloud (VPC) serves as the network foundation for all AWS resources and is configured with the following specifications:

 - **CIDR Block**: 10.0.0.0/16
 - **DNS Support**: Enabled
 - **DNS Hostnames**: Enabled
 - **Region**: us-west-2
+- **Proper Tagging**: All resources tagged for management

-## Subnet Layout
+## Multi-AZ Subnet Layout

+The infrastructure is deployed across multiple availability zones (us-west-2a and us-west-2b) for improved reliability and to meet AWS requirements.

 ### Public Subnets